 05 of 09

 This laptop stand is built as a folding tray.
-It's perfect to use in bed but you could also use it on the couch or anywhere you need a solid surface.
+It's perfect to use in bed but you could also use it on the couch or anywhere else that you need a solid surface.
 This one features beautiful wood and it's a great design that looks chic in any room.
 Like many of the other laptop stands, this one can be used for more than just a laptop.
+It would make a great tray.

 06 of 09